zmanian/gaia/spec.md

    commission to the delegators
  - LastFeesHeight: The last height fees moved from the `FeeHolding` to `FeePool` for this candidate
- - LastFeesBondedTokens: The candidates bonded tokens at the time that the last fees were processed (at `LastFeesHeight`)
+ - LastFeesStakedShares: The candidates staked shares at the time that the last fees were processed (at `LastFeesHeight`)

 Similarly, the delegator bond must integrate an accum for fee pool accounting.